SzymonKubica/micro-bpf/README.md

 # If it fails to flash on stm32
 Ensure that you have not esp32 toolchain in the path which will cause some flashing issues.

+# Troubleshooting:

+If suit fetch fails and the message is 'hdr invalid' it means that cbor is missing from python env and that the RIOT image was compiled without the proper python env initialised.